chipguyhere/MqttTemplates/README.md

 The requirement to have you copy a setup file is a design decision by the authors of the TFT_eSPI library.
 If you aren't using an LCD screen, the dependency on the TFT_eSPI library disappears if you change DEMO_ON_LCD_SCREEN in the example sketch to 0.

+# Installing the Library

+This library is a private project hosted on GitHub that isn't indexed into Arduino IDE's library manager.
+To install this library into Arduino IDE, simply download it from GitHub as a ZIP file, and then unzip it into your Arduino "libraries" folder (this will be in your documents directory).
+The zip file will contain a single folder (named MqttTemplates_main or similar)... place it into your *libraries* folder which should already exist in your Arduino documents folder after installing any other library.

 # Arduino Over-The-Air functionality